i05nagai/memorandum/language/english_speaking.md

     * She tried to be serious, but she couln't help laughing
     * I'm sorry I'm so nervous.
 I cant' help it.
 * like /love/hate
+    * like
+        * like like
+            * is more than liking as a friend, yet different then a crush. it's a step above a crush, and step below love
         * Do you like getting up early?
         * Do you liek to get up early?
         * Stephany hates flying
         * Stephanie hatest to fly
         * I love meeting people
         * I love to meet people
         * I don't like being kept waitng
         * I like to be kept waiting
         * He likes living there
         * Do you like being a student?
         * The office I worked in was horrible.
 I hated working there
         * I like clearning the kitchen
         * It's not my favorite job, but I like to clean th kitchen as often as possible
         * I enjoy cleaning the kitchen
         * I don't mind cleaning the kitchen
         * It's a shame we dind't see Anna when we were in London.
 I would like to have seen her again
         * We'd like to have gone away, but we were too busy at home
 * puberty
     * Fourteen is a fairly normal age for a girl to reach puberty
 * preposition + ing